-HR is a constantly-evolving field, and 2019 looks set to bring new opportunities and challenges to HR professionals.
-Unemployment levels are at a record low, yet a recent study has revealed that 60% will look for new jobs this year.
+HR is a constantly-evolving field, and 2020 looks set to bring new opportunities and challenges to HR professionals.
+Unemployment levels are at a record low, yet a recent study has revealed that 22% of UK workers will look for new jobs this year.
 This presents a difficult task for HR to adapt to and embrace a rapidly-evolving landscape in order to entice the best talent out there, and to satisfy an existing workforce that is becoming increasingly demanding and hungry for change.

 The power of branding

 One of the most important functions of HR is to attract talent.
 Potential candidates have likely already formed a brand image of your organisation before they’ve even applied, which means the way in which your company is perceived is critical to being able to attract the best talent possible.

 Much in the same way as branding influences consumers, the way in which people perceive your brand will determine how they interact with you.
 Candidates will research your culture and values by looking at your website, reading reviews, and scouring social media channels.
 This means that the impressions they form of your company during this research phase will determine whether they apply for a job, accept a position, and even if they stay with your company for the long-haul.

 Thus, the power and reach of sites like LinkedIn, Glassdoor, Twitter, Instagram, Snapchat, and Facebook, will continue to grow.
 It is imperative that HR works hand-in-hand with marketing colleagues in order to ensure that your company brand is relevant, fresh, and attractive to not only consumers, but to the best possible candidates.